 Note: The installation process will vary, depending on the design of your bath.
 It is always necessary to consult the manufacturer instructions alongside this guide.

 If your bath does not come with wall fixing brackets, then it is advisable to fit battens to the wall for support.
-You’ll need:
+You’ll also need:

 - Timber batten (generally about 2” wide, 1” thick)